DEQ Proposed Rules

 Notice of Text

-To receive comments on the proposed adoption of 15A NCAC 02Q .0114, Activities Allowed Prior to Permit Issuance, and amendments to 15A NCAC 02Q .0501, Purpose of Section and Requirement for a Permit, and 15A NCAC 02Q .0507, Application.
-Also, to receive comment on the accompanying regulatory impact analysis (RIA) for the proposed rule actions.
+Purpose: To receive comments on the proposed amendments to 15A NCAC 02Q .0807, Emergency Generators, and the accompanying regulatory impact analysis (RIA) for the proposed revisions.

 Attachments: